-- Does you conversations tend to have the wrong impact like a joke coming across as uncalled for or maybe a compliment being found distasteful?
+- Do your conversations tend to have the wrong impact like a joke coming across as uncalled for or maybe a compliment being found distasteful?

-Hey, lots of people get a little antsy when there’s lots of people around or they’re in unfamiliar surroundings so you’re definitely not on your own here.
+Hey, lots of people get a little antsy when there are lots of people around or they’re in unfamiliar surroundings so you’re definitely not on your own here.

 Develop Social Foundation and Confidence

-Once you’re aware that you do need help, that’s the first step and you’re to be congratulated in taking it.
+Once you’re aware that you do need help, that’s the first step and you’re to be congratulated for taking it.

 Since you’re now self-aware of the confidence lack, fake it til you make it.

-You’re now in practise mode so it is important to want to get into more social situations.
+You’re now in practice mode so it is important to want to get into more social situations.
 You are now relaunching a more confident you.

 Research Social Norms